Doctor of Philosophy (PhD)

 Funding

-Teaching Fellow, Teaching Assistant, Graduate Student Researcher, and Graduate Student Assistant positions, which provide a stipend and tuition benefits, are available on a competitive basis.
+Teaching Assistant, Graduate Student Researcher, and Graduate Student Assistant positions, which provide a stipend and tuition benefits, are available to admitted students to fund up to 3 years of graduate study at the University of Pittsburgh School of Nursing.

 Current Students

-Learn more about our PhD students and the impactful research they are conducting here.
+Learn more about our PhD students and the impactful research they are conducting.

 Minors and Certificates

-Learn more about minors and certificates that can be obtained while completing your PhD here.
+Learn more about minors and certificates that can be obtained while completing your PhD.

 Contact Information